NetApp/FSx-ONTAP-samples-scripts/Monitoring/ingest_nas_audit_logs_into_cloudwatch/README.md

 ### Add more FSx for ONTAP file systems.
 The way the program is written, it will automatically discover all FSxN file systems within a region, and then all the vservers under that FSxN.
 So, if you add another FSxN it will automatically attempt to ingest the audit files from all the vservers under it.
-Unfortunate, it won't be able to, until you provide a Secret ARN for that file system.
+Unfortunately, it won't be able to, until you provide a Secret ARN for that file system.

 The best way to add a secret ARN, is to either update the secretARNs file you initially passed to the CloudFormation script, that should be in the S3 bucket you specified in the `s3BucketName` parameter, or create that file with the information for all the FSxN file systems you want to ingest the audit logs from and then store it in the S3 bucket.
+See the description for the `fsxnSecretARNsFile` parameter above for the format of the file.

 If you are creating the file for the first time, you'll also need to set the `fsxSecretARNsFile` environment variable to point to the file.
 You can leave all the other parameters as they are, including the `fileSystem1ID`, `fileSystem1SecretARN`, etc. ones.